Pride sweeps France over Oscar wins for "The Artist"

-Television stations played The Artist star Jean Dujardin’s acceptance speech over and over, Le Monde’s front page proclaimed “French triumph in Hollywood” over a photo of the actor raising his statuette in victory, while politicians on the campaign trail sought to capitalize on the excitement.
+Television stations played The Artist star Jean Dujardin’s acceptance speech over and over -- his Hollywood victory came too late to make the front pages -- and politicians on the campaign trail sought to capitalise on the excitement.

 President Nicolas Sarkozy called Dujardin’s performance “dazzling,” while his Socialist rival for the presidency, Francois Hollande, said the five Oscars won by The Artist made the film a “legend of French cinema.”